 “So at this point the cycle has come full circle and continues to grow larger and larger, because now we have learned how to create our own perfect illusion.”

 But with every dozen celebrities who have good intentions of changing the social media game, there are four dozen more who don’t and who like keeping up with the fake façade.
 And because of that, we are going to continue to have advertising companies’ profit off of our insecurities and I’m not okay with that and you shouldn’t be either.

-Growing up, I wish someone would have told me that my unique qualities were something to admire about myself, even if I didn’t see models look like me in magazine or on TV.
+Growing up, I wish someone would have told me that my unique qualities were something to admire about myself, even if I didn’t see models look like me in a magazine or on TV.
 I wish someone would have told me that diversity in this world is magnificent and awe-inspiring.
-Yes, the women we see on these outlets are beautiful, but that doesn’t take away from our own self worth, our own beauty.
+Yes, the women we see in these outlets are beautiful, but that doesn’t take away from our own self-worth, our own beauty.
 We can’t keep comparing ourselves to other women.
 We need to continue to lift each other up and continue to fight this battle against these media outlets that make money in stealing our healthy body image.
 Steer clear of the negativity, my queens!
 We are different.
 We are strong.
 We are beautiful.